Moha327/c-course5/README.md

 # c-course5
-This course includes solving problems like patterns in a slightly advanced way using c++ language
+This course includes solving problems like patterns in a slightly advanced ways using c++ language